HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/whatisnew.md

 - `v1/bulk/delete` returned an error instead of deleting the document.

 ### Others
 - Changed default Rich Text representation to MIME in the documentation.
+ - Docker image version for docker compose .env file (CONTAINER_IMAGE) is *docker.qs.hcllabs.net/hclcom/projectkeep-r12:1.18.3*.

 ## v1.0.4 - _What's new or changed_